top of page

 wHAT IS JOURNAL CLUB?

-Details on how to sign up will be posted soon!
-However, you can contact us through our social media platforms, talking to us at events, or emailing utdnsa@gmail.com.
+You can contact us GroupMe or Instagram, talking to us at events, or emailing utdnsa@gmail.com.
 We'll find an open meeting that works for your schedule and answer any other questions you have!

 Kira Mills